Posts Tagged ‘Alternate History’

 “Who was it?”
 George wondered.

 “It was a woman named Mary, she ran a tavern up the road in Pine Grove and disappeared a few years before this.
-Rumor had it she was mixed up with the mob, all we knew was she disappeared one day.
+At the time, the rumors had it she was mixed up with the mob, all we knew was she disappeared one day.
 A cartridge was found on the floor of her tavern along with a pool of blood.
 We always figured someone from her days in Chicago caught up with her, but there she was.
 The Sheriff put her face down in a bowl, before realizing that bowl was made of a human skull.”

 George’s father broke down weeping, almost falling into his son’s arms.
 “My god my god!” he wailed, fully comprehending both the horror his poor sister suffered, and the madness she escaped.

 George was tearing up himself.
-“OK, we’ve heard enough” he said, holding his hand up toward Fred.
+“OK, we’ve heard enough” he said, holding his hand up toward Roger.

 “No, no,” Henry looked back up.
 “No, tell us everything, we came all this way to hear this.”
 Wiping his eyes, he insisted, “Go on.
 I wanna know everything you saw.”

-George fell to his knees, no longer able to contain the bile in his stomach, he leaned over and vomited on the ground, just as Fred and the Sheriff had all those years ago.
+George fell to his knees, no longer able to contain the bile in his stomach, he leaned over and vomited on the ground, just as Roger and the Sheriff had all those years ago.
 His father wrapped his son in his arms and helped him back to his feet.
-Wiping his mouth with his son’s handkerchief George looked up and said, “Go on.”
+After Henry wiped his son’s mouth with his own handkerchief, George looked up and said, “Go on.”

-Having recounted the last of the gruesome details Fred apologized to Henry.”
+Having recounted the last of the gruesome details Roger apologized to Henry.”
 I’m really sorry sir, but I have no doubt that whatever your sister told you was probably true.”

 George wondered.
 “What about the rest of the house?”